Faucet Replacement Cost: What You'll Pay in 2026

 What should I look for when buying a replacement faucet?

 Prioritize a solid brass body, ceramic disc cartridge, and a corrosion-resistant finish like PVD or spot-resist coating.
-Choose a reputable brand such as Moen, Delta, Kohler, or Grohe, and look for a lifetime warranty as a sign of quality.
-WaterSense certification is also a valuable feature that cuts water consumption by 20–30% and may qualify for local utility rebates.
+Choose a reputable brand such as Moen, Delta, Kohler, Grohe, or Hansgrohe, and look for a limited lifetime warranty as a sign of quality.
+WaterSense certification is also valuable, since it cuts water use by about 30% and may qualify for $15 to $50 in local utility rebates.

 Find Trusted & Licensed Plumbers in Ohio